-The Volleyball Club will provide students the opportunity to learn the game of volleyball with their peers.
+The Volleyball Club will provide students in grades 6-8 the opportunity to learn the game of volleyball with their peers.
 Individual skills and strategies will be taught, while at the same time allowing the students the chance to showcase their talents in team competition.